BLSQ/ops-local-hosting/docs/restore-iaso.md

 - Log in to iaso interface with the superuser account

-Now create the first user and define the necessary modules:
+Now create the first user and define the necessary modules

  https://iaso.<domain_name>/dashboard/setupAccount